stdevPavelmc/mailad/Features.md

 You can use any of the following letter multiplier to specify that:

 - K: Kilo bytes, available but not practical as it's very small for example 900 Kbytes will be specified as "900K"
-- M: Mega bytes, most used unit, for example "100M" or "2048M" for a 2TB size, but...
+- M: Mega bytes, most used unit, for example "100M" or "2048M" for a 2GB size, but...
+- G: Giga bytes, 1024M = 1G
 - T: Tera byte, this is used by heavy lifters

-**Tip:** You need to avoid using decimal units, dovecot quota is picky about that, instead of using "1.5T" use "1500M"
+**Tip:** You need to avoid using decimal units, dovecot quota is picky about that, instead of using "1.5G" use "1500M"

 For example this are equivalent:

 - 2048K = 2M
+- 4096M = 4G
-- 1024M = 1T
+- 1024G = 1T

 ## Automatic alias using AD groups